dynamsoft-docs/barcode-reader-docs/performance/accuracy.md

 ## Optional Settings

-The following parameter settings do not have obvious effects but still benefits the barcode decoding accuracy.
+The following parameter settings do not have obvious effects but still benefit the barcode decoding accuracy.

 ### Remove the Texture

 `TextureDetectionModes` is designed for detecting and removing the texture on the image.
 When `TextureDetecttionModes` is set to `TDM_GENERAL_WIDTH_CONCENTRATION`, you can set the sensitivity level of texture detection.
 The value range is between 1 to 9 and the larger the value of this parameter, the more obvious the texture detection effect is.

+If there exists texture area on the image, the `TextureDetectionModes` will definitately improve both the barcode decoding speed and accuracy.
+However, if there doesn't exist texture area, the barcode decoding speed will be declined.

 ### Filter out the Text

 `TextFilterModes` is designed for filtering the text on the image.
 Set the `TextFilterModes` to `TFM_GENERAL_CONTOUR` to make the text filter.
-The text filter is also available for sensitivity level setting from 1 to 9.
+The text filter is also available for sensitivity level settings from 1 to 9.
 Please note, the text filter will have no effects when you are using localization modes `LM_CONNECTED_BLOCKS` and `LM_SCAN_DIRECTLY`.

+If there exists text area on the image, the `TextFilterModes` will definitately improve both the barcode decoding speed and accuracy.
+However, if there doesn't exist text area, the barcode decoding speed will be declined.

 -->

 ## External Settings – Camera Enhancer Settings